rubygeek/intro-javascript/README.md

 # intro-javascript
-Material for a workshop I taught to beginning javascript devs
+Material for a workshop I taught for beginner javascript devs.

 This goes with a slidedeck I have on getting started with javascript.
 This was for a workshop that I did and we customized it depending on what the students preferred to work on next, those features are in branches.

+After a brief overview of javascript syntax, we create an index.html with code to serve and a Pomadoro timer and the customizations are to add features.

+* fancy timer, shows count of pomadoros complete along with the times you had to stop (interruptions)
+* show status, shows a nice window of what the current state is